 What to Do If Charged with a Federal Crime

 If you’ve been charged with a federal crime, it’s important you get an experienced federal criminal defense lawyer on your case as soon as possible.
-If you are looking for a criminal defense lawyer in St. Louis, Missouri, or the surrounding areas, we’re here to help.
-To find out more about how we can help you as soon as possible, call us at (314) 900-HELP or contact us online.
+If you are looking for a criminal defense lawyer in St. Louis, across Missouri, or the surrounding areas, Combs Waterkotte is here to help.
+To find out more, call us at (314) 900-HELP or contact us online to schedule a free, confidential consultation with one of our expert criminal defense attorneys.